Jmcleodfoss/simple-rest-tester/README.md

 *   The value of `scheme` is used with a`require` command to create an http or https object.
 *   The value of `payload` is written into the POST or PUT request.
 *   The `options` object is the passed into the [http.request](https://nodejs.org/api/http.html#http_http_request_options_callback) or [https.request](https://nodejs.org/api/https.html#https_https_request_options_callback) function.
+*   The `prerequisites` array is added to the list of prerequisites calculated based on macro definitions to force tests to be performed in a specific order.

 ## Test File Names
 By convention, the base file name is the same as the testname member, with the extension "json": METHOD_service_response.json,